Should You Keep Paying Federal Student Loans During CARES Act Suspensions?July 2, 2020

 Normally, when making extra payments on student loans, your money is first attributed to any collections charges or late fees, then to accrued interest, then to the principal itself.

 With the current 0% interest rates, however, if your account doesn’t have any fees or charges, you’ll save some money at that step.
-The more you can reduce your principal balance, the more money you’ll save over time in interest.
+The more you can reduce your principal balance on student loans, the more money you’ll save over time in interest.

 For example, let’s say you have $25,000 in student loans at a 4% interest rate and you want to pay it off in the next 10 years.
 Over that period, you accrue $5,373.54 in interest.
 However, if you take advantage of the CARES Act 0% interest, you can change the course of your repayment.